Morgan-44/map-overlay/README.md

 trained ResNet18 model, and generates a transparent overlay that appears on top of the game window.

+**annotatedMapGenerator.py** generates an image of the map, with the overlay on top,

+**overlayGenerator.py** places the overlay directly over your game window.

 Maps are randomly generated each game, with modules able to be generated in 4 different rotations, hence a trained model with currently ~130 classes is required to recognise each module and its rotation